This article originally appeared on VICE Canada.

 The newspaper clipping has been on the living room wall for decades: a photo of a doe-eyed toddler framed and displayed by proud parents.
 But Justin Darrow's childhood memento is not a snapshot of a day at the park or of a children's birthday party—it's a souvenir of wartime.

 "I'm playing in front of a barricade, a couple cars flipped on top of one another," Darrow explains.
 "Growing up, it never seemed really that strange: I was a kid, into army stuff and trucks.
 I had no knowledge of why they were there, and it didn't scare me."
-It probably should have: built out of police cars, the barricade's purpose was to keep the army off the reserve and protect residents against erstwhile gunfire.
+It probably should have: Built out of police cars, the barricade's purpose was to keep the army off the reserve and protect residents against erstwhile gunfire.

 These are not ancient memories of a foreign conflict: Darrow is now 27 years old, and grew up on a Mohawk reserve one hour north of Montreal.

-When the administration of Oka, QC tried to build luxury condos and a golf course on ancestral land long claimed by the residents of Kanesatake, they encountered unyielding opposition from the Mohawk Nation.
+When the administration of Oka, Quebec, tried to build luxury condos and a golf course on ancestral land long claimed by the residents of Kanesatake, they encountered unyielding opposition from the Mohawk Nation.
 The ensuing standoff during the summer of 1990 lasted nearly three months and resulted in the death of one police officer and one Mohawk elder.

 The standoff ended on September 26, 1990, and has since been considered a victory for Aboriginal people, a watershed moment that inspired First Nations across the country—and the world—to fight for their rights.
-The groundswell of empowerment has led to an increase in resistance movements, the most recent of which consist of efforts to block pipeline projects (a country-wide battle that has also evoked the possibility of another Oka Crisis).
+The groundswell of empowerment has led to an increase in resistance movements, the most recent of which consist of efforts to block pipeline projects (a countrywide battle that has also evoked the possibility of another Oka Crisis).

 Yet for those who took part in the standoff, the "triumph" came at a heavy cost.
 Many Kanesatake residents subsequently struggled with depression, substance abuse, and suicide.
-In the years following the events, stories of organized crime, drug trafficking and police raids kept Kanesatake in the news, a downward spiral difficult to dissociate from that summer's events.
+In the years following the events, stories of organized crime, drug trafficking, and police raids kept Kanesatake in the news, a downward spiral difficult to dissociate from that summer's events.

-In their findings, Gloria Nelson and Joyce Bonspiel-Nelson said that while causation is difficult to establish, healthcare professionals in Kanesatake witnessed an uptick in "children expressing their feelings in negative ways, such as acting out of violence, abusing alcohol and drugs, contemplating and attempting suicide, self-mutilation, racism, bullying, dropping out of school, post-traumatic stress disorder and teenage pregnancy."
+In their findings, Gloria Nelson and Joyce Bonspiel-Nelson said that while causation is difficult to establish, healthcare professionals in Kanesatake witnessed an uptick in "children expressing their feelings in negative ways, such as acting out of violence, abusing alcohol and drugs, contemplating and attempting suicide, self-mutilation, racism, bullying, dropping out of school, post-traumatic stress disorder, and teenage pregnancy."

 Darrow, who was two at the time, has few memories of the events and says his family tried to keep its distance from the conflict.
 Still, he says he's witnessed the community's ongoing struggle with a past many would rather forget.
 "It's a tough subject, especially for the ones who are older, hard for them to go back and recollect," Darrow says.
 "It was traumatizing."

 Darrow found salvation in skateboarding.
-The young athlete, who recently competed in the Skateboarding World Cup, is now the ambassador of an organisation that uses the sport to help underprivileged children.
+The young athlete, who recently competed in the Skateboarding World Cup, is now the ambassador of an organization that uses the sport to help underprivileged children.
 But without the sport, he says, he'd be "out doing gang-related stuff, or dead in a ditch."

 While the conflict resonated in First Nations communities across the country, perhaps the most closely involved was the Kahnawake Mohawk reserve, located on Montreal's south shore.
 The community sent its men to Kanesatake as reinforcement, and hosted the warriors who came in from other regions to take part in the resistance movement.
 In solidarity, Kahnawake residents also blocked access to the Honoré-Mercier Bridge, one of the main arteries connecting Montreal Island to the mainland.